-We’re pleased to say we have the most comprehensive social audience insights platform, pulling fom major social channels including Twitter, YouTube, Instagram, LinkedIn and even Twitch.
-Our social audience insights have made a huge impact for some major brands and agencies.
+We’re pleased to say we have the most comprehensive social intelligence platform that pulls from major social channels including Twitter, YouTube, Instagram, LinkedIn and even Twitch and Reddit.
+Our social insights have made a huge impact for some major brands and agencies.

 1. Competitor Audience Insights

-- Scenario: A major at-home fitness company was interested in doing an analysis to understand how their audience differentiated from that of their largest competitor.
+- Scenario: A major at-home fitness company was interested in doing an analysis to understand how their audience differentiated from their largest competitor.

 - Goal: To target their competitor’s customer base.

-- Result: Using StatSocial data, they were able to cluster audiences of their brand and their competitor’s into distinct buyer personas.
-They discovered that in order to capitalize on their competitor’s market share, they would need to target serious athletes and influencers (e.g. diet and exercise enthusiasts) more aggressively.
+- Result: Using social insights, they were able to cluster audiences of their brand and their competitor’s into distinct buyer personas.
+They discovered that in order to capitalize on their competitor’s market share they would need to target serious athletes and influencers (e.g. diet and exercise enthusiasts) more aggressively.

 2. Persona Creation

-- Scenario: A major financial services company worked with a market research firm to develop detailed personas focused around various ‘types of spenders’.
+- Scenario: A major financial services company worked with a market research firm to develop detailed personas focused around ‘type of spenders’.
 The problem was, they didn’t know what to do with the personas.

 - Goal: To make the personas actionable and targetable in the digital realm.

-- Result: The financial services company used StatSocial’s Silhouette platform to create highly targeted audiences at scale based on these personas.
+- Result: The financial services company used StatSocial to create highly targeted audiences at scale based on these personas.
 Each audience segment included 10-20 million people that their team could run paid media campaigns on.

 3. Market Research

-- Scenario: A leading market research company was looking to strengthen survey data and resulting panel insights.
+- Scenario: A leading market research company looking to strengthen survey data and resulting panel insights.

 - Goal: Append and index survey panel members with social media insights.

-- Result: The survey company used StatSocial insights to enrich their first-party panels to gain a more comprehensive understanding of their respondents.
-Determining what interests, influencers, personality traits, and media consumption were most applicable to a panel was essential to understanding how a specific target group varies from the total population of those surveyed.
+- Result: The survey company used StatSocial insights to enrich their first-party panels to help them to understand more about their respondents than was previously available.
+Determining what interests, influencers, personality traits, and media consumption were most relevant to a panel was essential to understanding how a specific target group varies from the total population of those surveyed.